-The Sisters of Charity Foundation has a long history of supporting the socially isolated and marginalised in our community.
-We are now partnering with The Salvation Army to provide housing assistance for victims of slavery and human trafficking in Australia.
+The Sisters of Charity Foundation has a long history of supporting socially isolated and marginalised people in our community.
+We are now partnering with The Salvation Army to provide transitional housing assistance for survivors of modern slavery and human trafficking in Australia.

 What is modern slavery?

 The Global Slavery Index 2018 estimates that on any given day in 2016, around 15,000 people were living in slavery-like conditions in Australia.
 Precise figures for victims are difficult to obtain because of the secretive nature of the problem.